The corn snake and ball python are the two most popular pet snakes.

 The ball python has a dark brown body with almost golden markings on its back, a muscular body, and a small head.
 It does not get nearly as long as a corn snake, but is much wider.

 How big do ball pythons get?
 Males generally grow to a length of 2 to 4 feet, while females reach lengths of 3 to 5 feet.
 But because they are thick, they can weigh up to 5 pounds.
+A ball python’s life span is 20 to 30 years in captivity.

 A ball python will eat thawed, previously frozen rats in captivity.
 Their diet in the wild is rats and other rodents.

 It is important not to handle a ball python for a day after they eat, or they may become stressed and regurgitate their meal.
+In fact, you should keep all handling to a minimum with this species.
+The average ball python does not like to be handled.

 It would be best to feed a ball python adult once every week or two, while a younger ball python will need to eat every week.